Slow-growing counterexamples to the strong Eremenko conjecture: Tracts

 \subsection{Wiggles and gates}

-As mentioned in the introduction, all the tracts we consider in our construction are of a specific form, consisting of a sequence of ``wiggles''.
+As mentioned in the introduction, all the tracts we consider in our construction are of a specific form, consisting of a sequence of ``wiggles'' that contain small openings which we call ``epsilon gates'' (or just ``gates'').
 More precisely, each such tract is defined by a collection of sequences as follows.